 “What are you?”
 Alvis seemed reluctant to answer her.
 “If you’re not a werewolf then what the hell are you?”
 It was then she noticed the way his eyes kept flicking to the trail of blood down her arm from the wound on her shoulder.
 “No, no fucking way.”

 “Holly…” His tone was fearful as he looked at her with wide, pleading eyes.
 “I promise I will explain everything, once we are safe.”
 Alvis’s eyes flicked to the blood on her arm again, he was taking small shallow breaths, his jaw clenched.
 Holly wasn’t stupid, she could put two and two together.
 Pain was carving its way through her and she just wanted to go home, she had no choice but to trust him, for the moment.
 Marvelling at her own nerve, Holly held out her arm, wrist facing upwards, bearing a shallow cut there.

 “If I helped you, could you get us away from here?”
 His breath hitched as though he held it.
-Alvis tore his gaze, whose pupils had grown so wide and dark it made his brown eyes look black, from her wrist to look at her.
+He tore his gaze, with pupils so wide and dark it made his brown eyes look black, from her wrist to look at her.
 Nearby, one of the wolves began to stir.